-Our Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by the independent auditor.
+Our Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by our independent auditor.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
-The independent auditor and management are required to periodically report to our Audit Committee regarding the extent of services provided by the independent auditor in accordance with this pre-approval, and the fees for the services performed to date.
+Our independent auditor and management are required to periodically report to our Audit Committee regarding the extent of services provided by our independent auditor in accordance with this pre-approval, and the fees for the services performed to date.
 Our Audit Committee may also pre-approve particular services on a case-by-case basis.
-All of the services described above with respect to audit fees, tax fees and all other fees were pre-approved by our Audit Committee pursuant to its pre-approval policy.